The Brand Continuum

 Dormant: move (slowly and deliberately)

-Dormant organisations need movement.
-The system is too quiet to generate meaning.
+Dormant brands need movement.
+The zone is too quiet to generate meaning.
 But they need the smallest possible increase in activation.
 Just enough to create signals to interpret.
 Anything more risks slipping straight into collapse.

 Leadership rule:

 Increase activation gently.
 Build comprehension first.
-Do not “jump-start” the brand.
+Don’t “jump-start” the brand.

 Forming: stay (to build stability)